Privilege Escalation Cascades at 98% While Domain-Aligned Attacks Are Invisible

 Why AI-Powered Attacks Need Architecture-Level Defense

 Thesis: Point solutions — WAFs, signature-based antivirus, rule-based SIEMs — fail against AI-powered attacks because AI attacks adapt faster than signatures update.
 The defense must be architectural.
 I’ve spent the last four months building and attacking ML-based security systems across six domains.
 The consistent finding is that the model you choose matters far less than the architecture you deploy it in.
-A well-architected defense with a mediocre model beats an unstructured defense with a state-of-the-art model.
-Every time. ...
+A well-architected defense with a mediocre model beats an unstructured defense with a state-of-the-art model — across all six domains I tested. ...

 March 19, 2026 · 6 min · Rex Coleman